 Can You Challenge the Vehicle Search?

 Possibly.
-We have you come in, sit down, and we go over the facts and details.
-Hopefully, there's video evidence of what happened from the police officer's vehicle or bodycam that we can try to use to help challenge the search and then compare that with the police report.
+We have you come in, sit down, and go over the facts and details.
+Hopefully, there's video evidence of what happened from the police officer's vehicle or bodycam that we can use to help challenge the search and then compare that with the police report.

-You'll be surprised how the bodycam evidence of police officers can sometimes differ significantly from their actual police report.
+You'll be surprised how police officers' bodycam evidence can sometimes differ significantly from their actual police report.
 You would think they would review the bodycam and ensure that whatever they put in the police report matched it.

-Still, for whatever reason, sometimes they're too lazy or not sophisticated enough to do that, and that can be ripe for a federal challenge to a search conducted by either the feds or the state police.
+Still, sometimes, they're too lazy or not sophisticated enough to do that, and that can be ripe for a federal challenge to a search conducted by either the federal or state police.

 So, if you've got a federal case and you're looking to challenge the search for a vehicle, you've come to the right place.
 There are all sorts of rules related to that, usually controlled by the Supreme Court, coming up with cases and then using those cases to set the law of the land regarding searches of vehicles.

-We can talk about the search, and we can talk about what you can do to defend yourself in your federal criminal case best.
+We can discuss the search and what you can do to best defend yourself in your federal criminal case.
 The Hedding Law Firm provides a free case review via phone or contact form.
+Remember, having the right legal representation can make a significant difference in your case.

 Related Content: